oracle/terraform-provider-oci/docs/examples/identity/readme.md

 * Create users, add an api key and access their password
 * Create groups and add users
 * Create policies affecting groups and compartments
+* Create dynamic groups and policies that govern it